Vaishnavi101200/Brain-Tumor-/README.md

 # Brain Tumor Detection and Analysis System

-This project implements a comprehensive system for brain tumor detection, segmentation, and prognostic analysis using GANs and Machine Vision.
-The system can process both .nii and .h5 files from the BraTS dataset.
+This project implements a comprehensive system for brain tumor detection, segmentation, treatment analysis, and prognostic analysis using GANs and Machine Vision techniques.

 ## Features